carvel-dev/carvel/site/content/ytt/docs/develop/how-it-works.md

 #### Kinds of Documents in Input Files

-Note that an "input file" can contain any combination of "Plain Documents", "Templated Documents", and "Overlay Documents".
-In contrast, "Data Values Schema Documents" and "Data Values Documents" must be in their own "Input File", as illustrated [above](#the-ytt-pipeline).
+Note that most configuration files can contain any combination of "Plain Documents", "Templated Documents", and "Overlay Documents".

+The exceptions are "Data Values Schema Documents" and "Data Values Documents".
+These documents must be in their own file, as illustrated [above](#the-ytt-pipeline).

-### The Pipeline Steps
+### Customization Input

+The top-middle section of the diagram shows the customization inputs.

+These are values supplied by those who use `ytt` to generate the final output.
+We refer to these people as Configuration Consumers.

+They customize the result by supplying their situation-specific settings for "Data Values".
+This can be done as command-line arguments, OS environment variables, and/or plain YAML files.
+In all cases, these override Data Values that were declared in [Data Values Schema Documents](#data-value-schema-documents).

+### Step 1: Calculate Data Values

-Now that we have a sense of the four kinds of inputs, let's explore what happens at each step in the pipeline.
+Let's explore what happens at each step in the pipeline.

-#### Step 1: Calculate Data Values

 As the first black pipeline box shows, [above](#the-ytt-pipeline):

 1. process all the "Data Values Schema" documents (light grey input) — evaluating any templating in them;
-1. merge those documents, [in order](lang-ref-ytt-schema.md#multiple-schema-documents), generating a "Data Values" document populated with default values and type information.
+2. merge those documents, [in order](lang-ref-ytt-schema.md#multiple-schema-documents), generating a "Data Values" document populated with default values and type information.
-1. process all the "Data Values" documents (light grey input) — evaluating any templating in them;
+3. process all the "Data Values" documents (light grey input) — evaluating any templating in them;
-1. merge those documents, [in order](ytt-data-values.md#splitting-data-values-overlays-into-multiple-files).
+4. merge those documents, [in order](ytt-data-values.md#splitting-data-values-overlays-into-multiple-files).
 That is, start with the first document and then overlay the second one onto it; then overlay the third document on top of _that_, and so on...
+5. finally override values with the "Customizations" input, as described in [How to Use Data Values > Configuring Data Values](how-to-use-data-values.md#configuring-data-values).

 The result of all this is the final set of values that will be available to templates: the dark grey "final Data Values".

-#### Step 2: Evaluate Templates
+### Step 2: Evaluate Templates

 Next, evaluate the remaining templates (all the other kinds of "Input File" documents):
 1.  "evaluate" means executing all of the [Starlark code](lang.md): loops are run, conditionals decided, expressions evaluated.